 All first year students are eligible to apply and submit their resumes after finishing one semester of courses.
 Students will be picked by the companies based on the students’ resume and interview performance.
 Students often get multiple interview opportunities.
 The selected students will usually sign a year long internship contract beginning in the summer after the first year.
-Sponsored students get full tuition waiver for their second year and they also get competitive stipends and important real world work experience.
+Sponsored students receive competitive stipends and important real world work experience.

 Each year, the participating companies vary as does the number of interns hired.
 Since 2014, the average number of internship positions offered is 18, and for the year 2021/2022, three-fourths of eligible students received an internship offer.

 Question about spring enrollment and funding: Is it possible to begin the MS Statistics in the Spring semester, and is funding available?

 Answer: It is possible to start the MS Statistics program in the Spring Semester, provided the student is properly prepared.
 Unfortunately, departmental funding is often limited due to the timing of our budget process.

 Our graduate course offerings and curriculum are designed mainly for students starting the program in the Fall.
 Therefore, Spring enrollment is usually appropriate only for students who have already taken some graduate-level statistics coursework.
 See details in the sample curriculum for the MS Statistics program below.